JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-images-resources.md

   @Composable
   fun painterResource(resource: DrawableResource): Painter {...}
   ```

   The `painterResource()` function takes a resource path and returns a `Painter` value.
 The function works synchronously
-  on all targets, except for web.
+  on all targets except for web.
 For the web target, it returns an empty `Painter` for the first recomposition that is
   replaced with the loaded image in subsequent recompositions.

   * `painterResource()` loads either a `BitmapPainter` for rasterized image formats, such as `.png`, `.jpg`, `.bmp`, `.webp`,
     or a `VectorPainter` for the Android XML vector drawable format.
   * XML vector drawables have the same format as [Android](https://developer.android.com/reference/android/graphics/drawable/VectorDrawable),